As hurricane season approaches, it's crucial to ensure the safety of your property, including your…

 The correct placement of your new swimming pool heat pump is key to it working properly.
-On our previous blog we discussed areas where not to install your new system, in this article we will continue to go over the correct placement of your unit, this time focusing on vegetation.
+On our previous blog we discussed areas where not to install your new system.
+In this article we will continue to go over the correct placement of your unit, this time focusing on vegetation.

-When choosing plants, its a great idea to choose something that has a small root base.
+When choosing plants, it’s a great idea to choose something that has a small root base.
 With a large root spread, you can get root intrusion into the heater.
-There will be plenty if condensation for the roots to feed on, so be sure keep an eye on your plant and tree growth.
+There will be plenty of condensation for the roots to feed on, so be sure keep an eye on your plant and tree growth.
 Performing yearly planned maintenance will also help keep your heat pump free and clear of debris.

 Any foliage that grows around from the fan discharge air should be cut back.

-It is a good idea to keep any equipment that relies on air movement and regular maintenance for proper operation to be kept as clear as possible from any type of obstructions.
+It’s a good idea to keep any equipment that relies on air movement and regular maintenance for proper operation to be kept as clear as possible from any type of obstructions.
 Also remember that technicians are not allowed to remove any bushes or trees around you heat pump.
 Something else to think about – How close, and how many trees do you normally see around wind turbines?
 The heater needs to be able to breathe.
 One foot around will give it enough air to operate properly.

-You can download the manufacturers clearance requirements from our website, and have it on hand to show your installer.
+You can download the manufacturer’s clearance requirements from our website, and have it on hand to show your installer.
 Any questions or ideas?
 Leave us a message, we would love to hear from you!